kaiiboraka/spinal-shatter/README.md

 ## The Shop

 Shop accessible in the central room
 randomizes stock every time a wave is completed

+MAYBE: close the shop up after you've bought something?

+the more rounds you have completed, the higher the quality of shop items, including finding items at higher ranks, but at a discount.

+Be able to sell existing perks in your inventory, allowing you to "trade-in" for replacements

+### What To Buy

 2 permanent shop items: refill health/mana, maybe something else
 3-5 randomized items (TBD), with the option to freeze one between rounds so you can save for something you like

-meta upgrades to unlock more freezing.

-the more rounds you have completed, the higher the quality of shop items, including finding items at higher ranks, but at a discount.

-Be able to sell existing perks in your inventory, allowing you to "trade-in" for replacements

 ## Item Types